outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

     ... or send request manually:

     ```
-    docker run --rm -ti -v "$(pwd)/etc/cactus/":"/etc/cactus/" --net="host" req_discounted_cartrade
+    docker run --rm -ti -v "$(pwd)/etc/cactus/":"/etc/cactus/" --net="host" register-indy-data
     ```

     After this, the transactions are executed by order.
 When the following log appears on the console where you executed `docker-compose`, the transactions are completed.

     ```
-    [INFO] BusinessLogicCartrade - ##INFO: completed cartrade, businessLogicID: guks32pf, tradeID: *******-001
+    [INFO] BusinessLogicAssetTrade - ##INFO: completed asset-trade, businessLogicID: guks32pf, tradeID: *******-001
     ```

-1. (Optional) Check the balance on Ethereum and the car ownership on Fabric using the following script
+1. (Optional) Check the balance on Ethereum and the asset ownership on Fabric using the following script
     ```
     node ./read-ledger-state.js
     ```

     The result looks like the following (simplified output).
-In the following case, 50 coins from `fromAccount` was transferred to `toAccount`, and the car ownership ("owner") was transferred from Brad to Cathy.
+In the following case, 50 coins from `fromAccount` was transferred to `toAccount`, and the asset ownership ("owner") was transferred from Brad to Cathy.

     ```
     # Ethereum fromAccount: